COVID-19 epidemiology update: Outbreaks:

 Showing outbreaks data from to .

 The shaded area on the far right of Figure 1 and Figure 2 represents a period of accumulating data.
-This is the period of time (1 to 2 weeks) before the latest outbreaks are reported to PHAC.
+This is the period of time before the latest outbreaks are reported to PHAC.
 This delay is a result of the time required to identify cases and declare outbreaks.
 We update this figure as more data becomes available.

 Figure 1.
 Weekly number of outbreaks by setting